 The medical system, or shall I say, business, is built in such a way that doctors have their hands tied.
 As we know losing a license is a very real thing and in today’s world, it seems that all their education summed up to them simply being the buffer with a pad to write out prescriptions for pharmaceutical companies to give to patients like candy.
 Their position in this entire system seems to be the weakest, as their career is highly dependable on those that create the medication, and one wrong move can cost them everything they worked for.

-In today’s situation, we are led to believe that foundations like the FDA, EMA and the pharmaceutical companies have our best interests at heart.
+In today’s situation, we are led to believe that foundations like the FDA, EMA, and pharmaceutical companies have our best interests at heart.
 Let’s for a moment also remind ourselves that without us, the patients, their business would cease to exist.
-The reality of our situation is that, although sounding harsh, we are the bread, butter and large paycheques to those in the FDA, EMA, pharmaceutical companies and the entire medical community.
+The reality of our situation is that, although sounding harsh, we are the bread, butter, and large paycheques to those in the FDA, EMA, pharmaceutical companies, and the entire medical community.
 Without sick people, they have no means of making money and their stronghold is vaster than we think.

 I am aware that many people trust the FDA and EMA, and a simple phrase like “It is FDA approved”, places patients at ease.
 I am not one of those people.
 In fact, when I hear that something is approved by the FDA and has got pharmaceutical companies pumped and ready to push treatment to the open market, the last thing I feel is trust.
 I remind myself that power and money never mix well and that the public has, for many years handed over their trust, along with the power to one huge money-making machine that now dictates treatments to that same public.